Yes, Buddha believed in the existence of the Self, and now we will see what Buddha really taught about the Self.

 The practical side to moral principles is the capacity of the individual for both defilement and purification.
 Therefore Buddha taught:

 By oneself one is defiled.
 Much of this has just been covered.
-Eastern religion understands that wrongdoing does not anger God, but that it brings negative results–karma–into our lives, and even worse, it defiles our minds and hearts, darkening and distorting them.
+Eastern religion understands that wrongdoing does not anger God, but that it brings negative results in the form of karma into our lives and even worse, it defiles our minds and hearts, darkening and distorting them.
 This latter is the worst part, because karma can be exhausted, but defilement stays on, inclining us to more of the same negative actions.

 Purity and impurity are personal matters.
-No, we did not inherit a propensity to evil from Adam, ancestors, “racial memory,” “collective unconscious” (oh, come on), our parents or society.
-Many people try to blame traumatic experiences, but those experiences came about because they were their karma–results of their past deeds committed through free will.
+No, we did not inherit a propensity to evil from Adam, ancestors, racial memory, collective unconscious, our parents or society.
+Many people try to blame traumatic experiences, but those experiences came about because they were their karma, results of their past deeds committed through free will.
 There are no victims, only reapers of personal karma.
 Good and evil, purity and impurity, are our choice alone.

 No one can purify someone else.
 How important this is!
-False religion and false gurus pretend to be able to purify us and forgive our sins.
+False religion and false gurus pretend to be able to purify us, forgive our sins and take away our karma.
 NOT AT ALL.
 It is a destructive mythology, no matter how sincere it may be.
-No one takes away our sins–not even us.
+No one takes away our sins, not even us.
 We must purify ourselves.
 Sometimes in yogic treatises it will be stated that a practice burns away or washes away impurities, but it is the individual’s engaging in the practice that purifies.
 And that is a matter of will and action.

 Actually we see this principle in the life of Jesus.
 Many times when people were healed by his touch he would assure them that their own faith was what healed them.
 This was not modesty, but honesty.
 Their faith and their effort in coming to him was a healing karma, and even more it was an opening, an allying of their will with his.
 So their healing was their doing, although Jesus was the instrument.